timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 from that of the [@!RFC8181] service_uri used by publishers, as well as that of any rsync URIs (i.e., `sia_base`) used by the relevant publication service.

-Using a unique hostnames for the different components will allow the operator to use dedicated infrastructure and/or a Content Delivery Network (CDN) for its RRDP content without interfering with the other functions.
+Using a unique hostname for the different components will allow an operator to use dedicated infrastructures and/or a Content Delivery Network (CDN) for its RRDP content without interfering with the other functions.

-If feasible, there is merit in using different TLDs and/or subdomains for these hostnames, as DNS issues at any level could otherwise be a single point of failure affecting both RRDP and rsync.
+If feasible, there is merit in using different Top-Level Domains (TLDs) (Section 2 of [@?RFC9499])  and/or subdomains for these hostnames, as DNS issues at any level could otherwise be a single point of failure affecting both RRDP and rsync services.
 Operators need to weigh this benefit against potential increased operational risk and the burden of maintaining multiple domains.
-Because the usefulness of this approach is highly context-dependent, no normative recommendation is provided here.
+Because the usefulness of this approach is highly context-dependent, no deployment recommendation is provided here.

-Furthermore, it is RECOMMENDED that DNSSEC is used in accordance with best current practice as described in [@!RFC9364].
+Furthermore, it is RECOMMENDED that DNSSEC is used in accordance with best current practices as described in [@!RFC9364].

-# IP Networking
+# IP Reachability

-To increase reachability, publication service operators SHOULD  make their public facing services and the publication engine available via both IPv4 and IPv6  at the same time.
-Publication services via both IP versions help bridge between publishers and RPs in case those are constrained to different address families.
+To increase reachability, publication service operators SHOULD  make their public-facing services and the publication engine available via both IPv4 and IPv6 at the same time.
+Publication services via both IP address families help bridge between publishers and RPs in case those are constrained to different address families and no translation mechanism is in place (e.g., NAT64 [@?RFC6146]).

 # IP Address Space and Autonomous Systems

-To prevent failure scenarios which persist beyond remediation, the topological placement and reachability of publication servers in the global Internet routing system need to be considered very carefully.
-See section 6 of [@!RFC7115] for discussion on a trade-off in placement of an RPKI repository in address space for which the repository's content is authoritative.
+To prevent failure scenarios that persist beyond remediation, the topological placement and reachability of publication servers in the global Internet routing system need to be considered very carefully.
+Refer to Section 6 of [@!RFC7115] for discussion on a trade-off in placement of an RPKI repository in address space for which the repository's content is authoritative.

-An example of a problematic scenario would be when a prefix or AS path related to a repository becomes invalid because of RPKI objects published in that repository.
+An example of a problematic scenario is when an IP prefix or Autonomous System (AS) path related to a repository becomes invalid because of RPKI objects published in that repository.
 As a result, RPs may be unable to retrieve remediating updates from that repository.

-With the above in mind, it is RECOMMENDED to use IP addresses for RRDP and rsync services from IP address space which is not subordinate to authorities solely dependent on those service endpoints.
+It is thus RECOMMENDED to use IP addresses for RRDP and rsync services from an IP address space which is not subordinate to authorities solely dependent on those service endpoints.

-It is also RECOMMENDED to host RRDP and rsync services in Autonomous Systems which are not subordinate to authorities publishing through those same endpoints.
+It is also RECOMMENDED to host RRDP and rsync services in ASes that are not subordinate to authorities publishing through those same endpoints.

-It is RECOMMENDED to host RRDP and rsync services in different networks.
+In addition, it is RECOMMENDED to host RRDP and rsync services in different networks.

 # RRDP Server

 ## Same Origin URIs

-Publication server operators need to be aware of the normative updates to [@!RFC8182] in section 3.1 of [@!RFC9674].
+Publication service operators need to be aware of the normative updates to [@!RFC8182] specified in Section 3.1 of [@!RFC9674].
 In short, these updates mean that all delta and snapshot URIs need to reside on the same host, i.e., HTTP redirects or references to other origins are not allowed and not followed by RPs.

 ## Endpoint Protection

-Repository operators SHOULD use access control to protect their RRDP endpoints.
+Repository operators SHOULD configure access control policies to protect their RRDP endpoints.
 For example, if the repository operator knows HTTP GET parameters are not used to provide service, then the operator can safely block any requests containing GET parameters.

 ## Bandwidth and Data Usage

-The bandwidth requirements for RRDP evolve over time and depends on many factors, consisting of three main groups:
+The bandwidth requirements for RRDP evolve over time and depend on many factors, consisting of three main groups:

    1. RRDP-specific repository properties, such as the size of notification,